 Beginning in June, turtles will start to "nest", and we'll all see the familiar site of turtles burying their bottoms in the loose sand on the side of our roads.
-Every now and then mama will get hungry herself and decide to cross the road, because we all know that's where the food is, on the other side.
+Every now and then Mother Turtle will get hungry herself and decide to cross the road, because we all know that's where the food is, on the other side.

 Here's how to help a turtle out of the road, according to Red Eared Sliders & Aquatic Turtles: